mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

 - Automatic reconnection and error handling
 - Base64 encoding for audio data transmission

+There is also a [WebSocket](custom-streaming-ws.md) version of the sample is available.

 ## 1. Install ADK {#1.-setup-installation}

 Create & Activate Virtual Environment (Recommended):